 Erosion is attributed to frequent northeasters, occasional tropical storms and hurricanes, and the effects of Boca Raton Inlet.
-The most erosive storms occurring in past years were Hurricane Irene (1999), Hurricane Frances (2004) and Hurricane Jeanne in (2004), Hurricane Wilma (2005), Subtropical Storm Andrea (2007), October northeasters (2007), Tropical Storm Noel (2007), Tropical Storm Fay (2008), Hurricane Sandy (2012), Hurricane Matthew (2016) and Hurricane Irma (2017).
+The most erosive storms occurring in past years were Hurricane Irene (1999), Hurricane Frances and Jeanne in (2004), Hurricane Wilma (2005), Subtropical Storm Andrea (2007), October northeasters (2007), Tropical Storm Noel (2007), Tropical Storm Fay (2008), Hurricane Sandy (2012), Hurricane Matthew (2016), and Hurricane Irma (2017).

-DELRAY BEACH, PALM BEACH COUNTY, R176-R190
+Delray Beach, Palm Beach County, R176-R190

-In July 1973, construction of the federally-authorized Delray Beach Shore Protection Project (R175-R188) was completed on this 2.9-mile segment of beach using sand from an offshore borrow area.
-The project is authorized until 2023, and the project history for this segment of shoreline is described in Table 8.
+In July 1973, construction of the federally authorized Delray Beach Shore Protection Project (R175- R188) was completed on this 2.9-mile segment of critically eroded beach using sand from an offshore borrow area.
+The project is authorized until 2023, but the authorization has been extended till 2029.
+The project history for this segment of shoreline is described in Table 8.
 The project restored a beach berm at elevation +9 ft NGVD and provided six years of advance nourishment.
-In addition to the restoration, six nourishments have been performed by the City of Delray Beach.
+In addition to the restoration, eight nourishments have been performed by the City of Delray Beach.
 Beginning with the 1992 beach nourishment, the design interval between beach nourishment events increased to eight years.
 The project has exceeded its performance goal of preserving a beach berm through the eight-year nourishment interval.
 This area was eroded during the 2004 hurricane season.
-The USACE provided emergency funding to replace the material lost to storms.
-Construction of the emergency nourishment project was completed in 2005.
-Beach nourishment was conducted in 2013 and again in 2014, due to erosion caused by Hurricane Sandy.
-The next nourishment event is scheduled for 2021/2022.
+The USACE provided emergency funding to replace the material lost to the 2004 storms, and construction of the emergency nourishment project was completed in 2005.
+Beach nourishment was conducted in 2013 and again in 2014 due to erosion caused by Hurricane Sandy.
+Hurricane Irma caused erosion in 2017 and storm repair nourishment occurred in 2020 with placement of 364,425 cy of material between R184.5 to R188.5.
+The next full nourishment event is scheduled for 2024/2025.